koustubh1012/SARB-Survey-and-Rescue-Robot/readme.md

-# SARB – Search and Rescue Bot
+# SARB – Survey and Rescue Bot
 *A Mobile Manipulator for Survey & Rescue Operations*

 ## 📌 Overview